Delirium: Medications

 The use of medications for delirium is generally restricted to managing its distressing or dangerous neuropsychiatric disturbances.
 Short-term use (one week or less) of low-dose haloperidol is among the more common pharmacological approaches to delirium.
-Evidence for effectiveness of atypical antipsychotics (i.e. risperidone, olanzapine, ziprasidone, and quetiapine) is emerging, with the benefit for fewer side effects Use antipsychotic drugs with caution or not at all for people with conditions such as Parkinson's disease or dementia with Lewy bodies.
+Evidence for effectiveness of atypical antipsychotics (e.g. risperidone, olanzapine, ziprasidone, and quetiapine) is emerging, with the benefit for fewer side effects Use antipsychotic drugs with caution or not at all for people with conditions such as Parkinson's disease or dementia with Lewy bodies.
 Evidence for the effectiveness of medications (including antipsychotics and benzodiazepines) in treating delirium is weak.

-Benzodiazepines can cause or worsen delirium, and there is no reliable evidence of efficacy for treating non-alcohol-related delirium.
-If the delirium involves alcohol withdrawal, benzodiazepine withdrawal, or contraindications to antipsychotics (e.g., in Parkinson's disease or neuroleptic malignant syndrome), then benzodiazepines are recommended.
+Benzodiazepines can cause or worsen delirium, and there is no reliable evidence of efficacy for treating non-anxiety-related delirium.
 Similarly, people with dementia with Lewy bodies may have significant side effects with antipsychotics, and should either be treated with a none or small doses of benzodiazepines.

 The antidepressant trazodone is occasionally used in the treatment of delirium, but it carries a risk of over-sedation, and its use has not been well studied.

 For adults with delirium that are in the ICU, medications are used commonly to improve the symptoms.
 Dexmedetomidine may shorten the length of the delirium in adults who are critically ill, and rivastigmine is not suggested.
+There is emerging evidence that guanfacine can be helpful in reducing delirium, which may involve strengthening network connections in the prefrontal cortex.

 For adults with delirium who are near the end of their life (on palliative care) high quality evidence to support or refute the use of most medications to treat delirium is not available.
 Low quality evidence indicates that the antipsychotic medications risperidone or haloperidol may make the delirium slightly worse in people who are terminally ill, when compared to a placebo treatment.
 There is also moderate to low quality evidence to suggest that haloperidol and risperidone may be associated with a slight increase in side effects, specifically extrapyramidal symptoms, if the person near the end of their life has delirium that is mild to moderate in severity.